 - Arrange in advance: If possible, arrange with a close friend to cook you a couple of meals every day for the first two weeks.
 Buy ingredients in advance.

-- Prioritize the main meal: The rule of thumb here is, cooking comes before cleaning.
+- Prioritize the main meal: The rule of thumb here is that cooking comes before cleaning.
 Early preparation will avoid rushing around later.
-A tip I’ve found useful is, babies are usually calmer during the mornings so it’s the perfect time to get dinner cooked.
+A tip I’ve found useful is, that babies are usually calmer during the mornings so it’s the perfect time to get dinner cooked.
 At least that way you know no matter what chaos the day throws your way, at least the cooking is done!

-- Bring the baby into the kitchen: If you leave the baby in the bedroom, you’re going to tire yourself out by running from the kitchen to the room everytime the baby fusses.
+- Bring the baby into the kitchen: If you leave the baby in the bedroom, you’re going to tire yourself out by running from the kitchen to the room every time the baby fusses.
 By taking the baby to the kitchen, you’ll be able to talk, pull faces, entertain and keep an eye on the baby all at once.
+A high position seating can be convenient until you should consider stopping the usage of a high chair.

 - Draw up a menu and shopping list: Do your whole week’s shopping on one day.
 Don’t put yourself in the position where you have to go to the shops every day and then cook.
 The point here is to not wear yourself out right off the bat.
 Drawing up a simple menu for the week will simplify the process.